Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 Is the proposed project solely going to benefit the Fairwinds community area including their proposed expansion?

-Byron asked about 1 month ago
+Byron asked 3 months ago

 No. There are 2600 properties that currently benefit from the six water storage reservoirs in the Nanoose Bay water service area.
 One reservoir needs repairs immediately, and one additional reservoir will need to be constructed in the future (at a high topographical location) for water system resiliency during periods of extreme demand such as watermain breaks and house/brush fires.